 It’s not fully built out yet.
 I passed by a construction site on my walk today.
 I’ve lived here since before most of these massive mid-rise and high-rise residential buildings sprung from the empty lots that were here.
 People who grew up elsewhere in San Francisco pass through and can’t believe how different it looks compared to how vacant all this land was just three or four years ago.
 Thousands of people live here now.

 Construction on that kindergarten through elementary school hasn’t started yet.
 That’s another year away, and then it will take three years for the school to be built.
 It’s going to be one of the last things to be built here.
-It was promised to the community in the master plan for redeveloping this part of the City, and now it’s up to the Board of Education to get moving on it, now that the voters approved the bond measure last November that earmarked money to build a school here, where so many young couples and families are moving in.
+It was promised to the community in the master plan for redeveloping this part of the City, and now it’s up to the San Francisco Unified School District to get moving on it, now that the voters approved the bond measure last November that earmarked money to build a school here, where so many young couples and families are moving in.
 I’m part of the steering committee that’s been advocating for the school to be built and in the past week or so, neighbors who are following this community effort have been asking what’s happening with that property?
 They see it’s now being used as a parking lot for construction workers.
 They are wondering when the school will be built.

 Yes, there’s a lot going on.
 I’ll keep taking walks through the new neighborhood that’s no longer new to me but still very new in the sense that it’s growing, before my very eyes, and still has a few years to go before it’s completely built out.